How to Make Dandelion Wine: An Easy Recipe to Make at Home

 And dandelions are available absolutely everywhere, so all you have to do is wait for a sunny day and scan your garden for little yellow blossoms.

-This recipe will tell you everything you need to know about finding, picking and preparing your dandelions and making a stunning wine which you won’t find in any store this side of the 21st century.
+This recipe will tell you everything you need to know about finding, picking and preparing your dandelions and making a stunning wine which you won’t find in any store.

 In Olde England, peasants would harvest as many dandelions as they possibly could, and adjust all the other ingredients as needed.